How to Get Approved for an Apartment

 It's essential to be aware that you may be on the hook to pay this additional expense.
 Also, account for other expenses like hiring a moving company or paying someone to assemble your furniture.
 These costs are optional but may be convenient if you have the spare cash.

-6. Give Yourself Enough Time to Look
+6. Give Yourself Enough Time to Find a Place

 It's also essential to give yourself ample time to search.
 Moving can be stressful, and you don't want to rush to make a decision.